FiePaw/ROADMAP/README.md

   - Skript
     - On First join tp to tutorial
     - if they enter to door make rtp
-    - Make Skript /pwbc only execute by console and brodcasted (AxPlayerWarps)
+    - Make Skript /pwbc only execute by console and brodcasted (AxPlayerWarps)✅
     - On First Join set Permission betterrtp.eco.bypass for 2 Days
     - Area Annoucer✅
   - Slimefun